 However, if you want to try out the software, I'd recommend downloading them individually, instead of using WD Discovery which can clutter your computer with product placements.

 I tested the 2TB version of the new My Passport SSD, and it did very well.
-The drive delivered the sustained copy speed of more than 478 megabytes per second for reading.
+The drive delivered a sustained copy speed of more than 478 megabytes per second for reading.
 In writing, it scored 377MB/s.
 These are currently the fastest on the market for any SSD-based, non-RAID portable drive.

 Even though the new My Passport SSD isn't faster than the T5 by a considerable margin, considering the significantly lower cost, it still sure gives the Samsung contender a good run for its money.

 The drive also worked with a USB 2.0 port in my trial.
 Of course, in this case, its performance was much slower, topping at just around 38MB/s.
-There’s only one USB-C cable in the box, but thanks to an included USB-A to USB-C adapter, you can use the drive with any computers, both new and old.
+There's only one USB-C cable in the box, but thanks to an included USB-A to USB-C adapter, you can use the drive with any computer, both new and old.